-- (1) The Bachelor's study programme in Music Education consists of 11 modules and a thesis module as well as one area from the reference subjects with modules worth 60 credit points.
-Students must choose two reference subjects worth 30 credit points each, one of which must be Musicology.
-The number of modules in each reference subject is stipulated in the study schedules and module descriptions for the reference subjects. - (2) The Music Education modules are worth: - 9 x 10 credit points (Module 1, 2, 4-6, 8, 10-12) - 1 x 12 credit points (Module 14: Thesis module). - 1 x 18 credit points (Module 07)
+- 1. The Bachelor's study programme in Musicology consists of 11 modules and a thesis module as well as one area from the reference subjects with modules worth 60 credit points, which include the interdisciplinary skills worth 6 credit points.
+Students must choose two reference subjects worth 30 credit points each.
+The number of modules in each reference subject is stipulated in the study schedules and module descriptions for the reference subjects. - 2.
+The Musicology modules are worth: - 10 x 10 credit points (Modules 1, 6, 15, 19, 21-24, 26) - 1 x 8 credit points (Module 25) - 1 x 12 credit points (Module 28: Thesis module)